asappresearch/flambe/docs/tutorials/custom.rst

 ``pip install my_package``

-or Flambé can install all the extensions specified in your configuration automatically while executing your config whe using the ``-i`` flag:
+or Flambé can install all the extensions specified in your configuration automatically while executing your config when using the ``-i`` flag:

 ``flambe -i config.yaml``